-- (b) This category includes direct investments in multistrategy hedge funds that invest in both fixed income and equity instruments.
+- 3) This category includes direct investments in multistrategy hedge funds that invest in both fixed income and equity instruments.
 The managers of these funds have the flexibility to adjust their allocations between fixed income and equity investments based on their particular strategy and view of the market.
-These funds have various redemption and notice of redemption requirements that generally limit the Foundation's ability to liquidate them in a short period of time. - (c) This category includes direct investments in long/short hedge funds that invest in equity securities by taking either a long position in a company's equity securities, expecting the price will rise, or a short position, expecting the price will decline.
+These funds have various redemption and notice of redemption requirements that generally limit the Foundation's ability to liquidate them in a short period of time. - 4) This category includes direct investments in fixed income hedge funds that invest in multiple credit strategies including convertible credit, capital structure arbitrage, distressed credit, and event credit fixed income including some securities that may be converted to equity investments.
+The managers of these funds have the flexibility to adjust their allocations between various fixed income investments based on their strategy and view of the market.
+These funds have various redemption and notice of redemption requirements that generally limit the Foundation's ability to liquidate them in a short period of time. - 5) This category includes direct investments in long/short hedge funds that invest in equity securities by taking either a long position in a company's equity securities, expecting the price will rise, or a short position, expecting the price will decline.
 The managers of these funds have the flexibility to change their exposure based on their view of particular securities and the overall market.
 Long/short hedge funds are generally less volatile than long-only equity funds and have higher manager fees.
-These funds have various redemption and notice of redemption requirements that generally limit the Foundation's ability to liquidate them in a short period of time. - (d) This category includes direct investments in real asset funds, generally through limited partnerships, that invest in commercial real estate, infrastructure projects, and natural resources.
+These funds have various redemption and notice of redemption requirements that generally limit the Foundation's ability to liquidate them in a short period of time. - 6) This category includes direct investments in real asset funds, generally through limited partnerships, that invest in commercial real estate, infrastructure projects, and natural resources.
 These investments cannot be redeemed with the funds.
 Distributions from each fund will be received as the underlying investments and funds are liquidated.
-It is estimated that the underlying assets of the funds will be liquidated over the next one to ten years. - (e) This category includes an equity limited partnership that holds long and short positions primarily in equity securities of companies within the S&P 500 Index and on stock exchanges in emerging market countries.
+It is estimated that the underlying assets of the funds will be liquidated over the next one to ten years. - 7) This category includes an equity limited partnership that holds long and short positions primarily in equity securities of companies within the S&P 500 Index and on stock exchanges in emerging market countries.
 Derivative instruments, such as forward contracts, futures, options, and swaps, may be used to attempt to hedge existing long and short positions in order to maximize returns and reduce risks.
-The equity limited partnership fund allows quarter-end withdrawals upon prior written notice, subject to performance and balance restrictions that could limit the Foundation's ability to liquidate within the specified time period. - (f) This category includes private equity limited partnerships and related structures that invest in private companies.
+The equity limited partnership fund allows quarter-end withdrawals upon prior written notice, subject to performance and balance restrictions that could limit the Foundation's ability to liquidate within the specified time period. - 8) This category includes private equity limited partnerships and related structures that invest in private companies.
 The majority of these investments cannot be redeemed with the funds.
-Distributions from each fund will be received as the underlying investments and fund are liquidated.
+Distributions from each fund will be received as the underlying investments and funds are liquidated.
 It is estimated that the underlying assets of the funds will be liquidated over the next one to ten years.